jbananak-jfrog/ReadME-ML/docs/JFROG ML/jfrog-ml-quickstart/get-started-with-jfrog-ml.md

   _**Installation**_

-  Follow the <Anchor label="Setting Up JFrog ML" title="Setting Up JFrog ML" href="/docs/setting-up-jfrog-ml">Setting Up JFrog ML</Anchor> guide prior to completing this guide.
+  Follow the [Set Up JFrog ML](doc:setting-up-jfrog-ml) guide prior to completing this guide.
 </Callout>

 ## Building Your First Model